a-outs/GunrockBot/readme.md

 ## CHANGELOG

-### GUNROCK 1.5.4
+### GUNROCK 1.5.5

 - Seperated ping and meme commands
 - Added cheeto and hydrate commands
 - `crn` will now give up-to-date information on seats available whenever possible.
 - Commands are now modular and can be enabled/disabled per-server.
+In addition, commands in modules can be restricted to certain channels.
 - Added ability to set timeout for data commands.

 ### GUNROCK 1.4.1